 With time and effort, these behaviors may become habits.
 That progress will show up on your next 360º.
 However, your natural inclination is still to maintain distance between you and your employees.
 And because you’re human, you will occasionally slip.

 When we view goal attainment as a destination to be reached, 80% is still a failure.
 Failing to achieve a goal can deal a serious blow to your psyche, and can result in worse long-term performance than your peers who declined to set goals for themselves.

 On the other hand, when we view goal attainment as a journey, we can recognize the growth that has been achieved even when the goal hasn’t yet been reached — 80% is tremendous progress.

 Coaching can create incredible change.
 But, change is hard, and adopting new behaviors requires a substantial amount of mental and emotional effort.

-Reframing development as continuous rather than binary (complete or incomplete), as a journey rather than a destination, can help you stay motivated during and, as importantly, after you reach your developmental goals.
+Reframing development as continuous rather than binary (complete or incomplete), as a journey rather than a destination, can help you stay motivated during and, as importantly, after you reach your development goals.